-Analysis
+Analysis and Results

-Each sample was prepared by sanding and polishing and the growth-ring widths of all seven samples measured.
-The data of these measurements are given at the end of the report.
-The growth-ring widths of the seven samples were compared with each other by the Litton/Zainodin grouping procedure (see appendix).
-At a minimum t-value of 4.5 one group of two samples, HRD-A01 and A07, formed, cross-matching as shown in the bar diagram, Figure 4.
+Each sample was prepared by sanding and polishing and the growth-ring widths of the remaining eight samples were measured; the data of these measurements are given at the end of the report.
+The growth-ring widths of the samples were compared with each other by the Litton/Zainodin grouping procedure (see appendix).
+At a least value of t=4.5 three of the samples matched and site sequence SNDBSQ01 of 134 rings, was constructed containing these samples at the offsets shown in the bar diagram (Fig 5).
+This site sequence was successfully matched against the relevant reference chronologies for oak at a first-ring date of AD 1201 and a last-ring date of AD 1334.
+The evidence for this dating is given by the t-values in Table 2.